‘SNL’s’ Michael Che Thinks Boston Is Racist Because He Wasn’t Let Into A Bar

 — El Flaco (@bomani_jones) March 26, 2017

-One Reddit user who was in the audience shared that Che’s statement about racism in Boston stems from a bad experience he had trying to get into a bar in the city, The Daily Mail reports.
+One Reddit user who was in the audience shared that Che’s statement about racism in Boston stems from a bad experience he had trying to get into a bar in the city, the Daily Mail reports.
 Che told the audience that the bouncer did not let him into the establishment because he was wearing “new Jordans.”

-According to The Daily Mail Che expressed that he thought the treatment was unfair because there were other people being let into the club who were wearing sneakers as well.
+According to the Daily Mail, Che expressed that he thought the treatment was unfair because there were other people being let into the club who were wearing sneakers as well.
 But it’s pretty clear that the experience left a bad taste in his mouth.

 I can't believe that Michael Che's comments about Boston is such a surprise for people.
 I've heard about it consistently for years. pic.twitter.com/XmkPMCEhCC